osxmidi/LinVst3/README.md

 LinVst3 binaries are on the releases page (under Assets) https://github.com/osxmidi/LinVst3/releases

+See LinVst3-X (https://github.com/osxmidi/LinVst3-X) for running vst plugins in a single Wine process so that plugins can communicate with each other or plugins that can use shared samples between instances will be able to communicate with their other instances.

 Same usage applies as per LinVst except that it's linvst3.so instead of linvst.so and the vst dll filename extensions are .vst3 instead of .dll https://github.com/osxmidi/LinVst/wiki https://github.com/osxmidi/LinVst/blob/master/README.md https://github.com/osxmidi/LinVst/tree/master/Detailed-Guide

 So for example, linvst3.so would be renamed to Delay.so for Delay.vst3 (see convert folder for batch name conversion utilities)